ikanedo/react-redux-simple-validate/README.md

 ### Basic form component.

-Run the demo and see the "_examples" directory for implementation examples.
+Run the demo project and see "basicForm.js" for implementation details.

 ```js